Special notes on termination while coronavirus restrictions are in place

 Challenges in Making Flight Arrangement

 Due to travel restrictions, there are limited flights and flights may be cancelled with short notice.
-See more on travel situation: HERE.
+There are quarantine requirements upon arrival in the Philippines: HERE.

 - You may choose to provide either a flight ticket or cash equivalent (including a basic check-in luggage allowance).
 With the limited flight options, expect flights to be more expensive than usual.
 Even so, it is your responsibility as the employer to cover the full fare for the worker.
 We recommend you to include a screenshot of the current flight costs in the termination documents for clear documentation.

-- If you are ending the contract due to relocation, your worker is able to process her next visa in Hong Kong.
+- If the contract is ending due to relocation, the domestic helper is able to process her next visa in Hong Kong.
 In this case, for convenience’s sake, it is recommended to settle with cash at a mutually agreed amount.